jgodi/angular-cast/README.md

 * The receiver app HTML is being cached by the device, to get around this jumping into the debug console and using ```window.location.reload(true)```

 ## Issues / Questions
-* Feel free to open issues for any issues or questions that you have.
+* Feel free to open issues for any issues or questions that you have
 * Pull requests will be accepted to make this example better!